This post and its photos may contain affiliate links, view our disclosure policy.

 The best way to turn these chores into daily healthy habits is through rewards.

 Kids love rewards!
 We go into detail on some awesome chore charts below, but if you can’t wait, you can grab our free chore chart printables here.

 I like tying chores to an allowance.
-It fosters independence by allowing kids to choose their own reward.
+It fosters independence by allowing kids to choose their own rewards.